agrimaan/Agrimaan/agrimaan-app/docs/user-guides/farmer-user-guide.md

 ### Mobile Data Collection

-Collect data efficiently in the field:
+Collect data efficiently in the Fields:

 1. Use the mobile app's data collection forms.
 2. Scan QR codes on sensors to quickly access their data.
-3. Take geo-tagged photos that automatically link to the correct field.
+3. Take geo-tagged photos that automatically link to the correct Fields.
 4. Record voice notes that are automatically transcribed.
 5. Use the camera for automatic crop growth stage identification.